pulumi/pulumi-hugo/themes/default/content/blog/pulumi-release-notes-m62/index.md

 ---
 title: "Oct.
-6 releases: TODO"
+6 releases: AWS Native Provider, `refresh: always`"
 date: 2021-10-06T08:00:00-07:00
 draft: false
-meta_desc: "TODO"
+meta_desc: "New AWS Native Provider built on the AWS Cloud Control API, support for the newest AWS and Azure features, and more control over when stacks are refreshed"
 meta_image: meta.png
 authors:
     - alex-mullans